- Phone: (630) 851-4566

 - Fax: (630) 851-4870

-Ms. Mathias has over 10 years of leadership experience in the development of ANSI B11 Machinery Safety Standards.
-She is the Vice-Chair of the Accredited Standards Committee for the entire ANSI B11 Machinery Safety Standards Series.
+Ms. Mathias has over 15 years of leadership experience in the development of ANSI B11 Machinery Safety Standards.
+She is the Vice-Chair of the Standards Development Committee for the entire ANSI B11 Machinery Safety Standards Series.
 She is also the Vice-Chair of the Subcommittee responsible for developing the standard ANSI B11.0 Safety of Machines: General Requirements and Risk Assessment.

 Her work in accident reconstruction utilizes the scientific method to evaluate the interplay between the physical data, injury evidence, and human factors and biomechanical limitations for a given accident scenario.
 She applies this methodology to accidents involving industrial machinery, consumer products, falls, automotive, and railroad scenarios.